OpenIndiana/oi-docs/docs/dev/distribution-constructor.md

 Distribution constructor logs will be available in ``logs`` directory.

 OpenIndiana ships three variant of images: image for desktops with Mate-based GUI, image with set of packages for typical server with text installer and image with minimal set of packages with text installer.
-Ecah image is described by own distribution constructor manifest.
+Each image is described by it's own distribution constructor manifest.

 Image type | Manifest location
 -----------|------------------------------------------------